 Browse the list of additional services below to learn about all the ways the Perkins Library works to make information accessible.

-The Library offers audio described videos (DVD and VHS) to loan to patrons.
-Described videos provide narration of a program’s key visual elements, such as characters' actions, costuming, gestures and facial expressions.
+The Library offers audio described DVDs to loan to patrons.
+Described videos provide narration of a program’s key visual elements, such as characters' actions, costuming, gestures, and facial expressions.
 These descriptions are heard during the natural pauses in dialogue.
 The result is a finished soundtrack that enables visually impaired viewers to fully understand the film through listening.
-Video selections include comedy, romance, adventure, musicals and children’s films.
+Video selections include comedy, romance, adventure, musicals, and children’s films.

-A standard TV, DVD or VCR player are all one needs to enjoy these audio described videos.
+A standard TV and DVD player are all one needs to enjoy these audio described videos.

 The Library is happy to loan a Braille Awareness Kit to anyone in New England who wishes to learn more about the braille system and how it makes a difference in the lives of people who are blind.
 The kit includes written materials, braille books and magazines, tools and games.
-If you have questions or would like more detailed information about the Braille Awareness Kit, please call Judi Cannon at the Library at 1-800-852-3133 or 617-972-7646 or email Judi.Cannon@Perkins.org.
+If you have questions or would like more detailed information about Braille Awareness Kits please call the Perkins Library Braille Department at 1-800-852-3133 or 617-972-7646.

-The National Library Service for the Blind and Physically Handicapped, in collaboration with the Perkins Library, provides a website where users can download audio and braille titles and magazines as well as music scores and music theory books.
+The National Library Service for the Blind and Print Disabled, in collaboration with the Perkins Library, provides a website where users can download audio and braille titles and magazines as well as music scores and music theory books.

 To download books from the BARD site, borrowers need:

-- High-speed Internet service such as DSL or cable
+- High-speed Internet services such as DSL or cable

 - Ability and permission to download and unzip files